 10. Stuffed Squash

-For a fun and easy appetizer, stuff some roasted squash with your favorite dip or spread.
+For an easy appetizer, stuff some roasted squash with your favorite dip or spread.
 These make a great party snack or a healthy alternative to chips and other junk food.

 11. Top it With Pesto